ZaanRiyaz/ZaanRiyaz.github.io/index.md

 -- but you can call me Zaan as well.

-I am a Postgrad student in Theoretical Physics.
-I work with Quantum Field Theory and I am mainly interested in the Renormalization Group.
+I am a PhD student in Theoretical Physics at the University of Sussex.
+What interests me is Quantum Field Theory, and the Renormalization Group.

-Most recently, I obtained an MSc degree in *Theoretical Physics* from the University of Edinburgh.
+Before starting my PhD, I obtained an MSc degree in *Theoretical Physics* from the University of Edinburgh.
 Prior to that, I obtained a BSc degree in *Physics with Theoretical Physics* from King's College London.

 I grew up in the Maldives, a small archipelago in the middle of the Indian Ocean known mainly for tourism.